 Some of the most exciting cricket I've ever seen has been about the ball-by-ball drama of batting at the end of a Test Match innings, whether it's to save a game or press for victory.
 A Test match batter has the most exquisite decision to make on each delivery: to defend or attack.
 Who could forget Border and Thommo's brave last stand against England in 1982-83?
 Or Ian Healy's match-winning knock when he beat South Africa with a glorious unexpected six?
 As I recall he faced dozens of deliveries, each one presenting him with the make-or-break choice.

-All manner of sports are casually compared with chess, but surely Test cricket is the only sport that shares the same intensity of decision making and tough compromises when managing scarce resources?
+All manner of sports are casually compared with chess, but surely Test cricket is the only sport that has chess's intensity of decision making and scarcity of resources?

 Posted in Popular culture